-This year we are asking for 8 teams of 5 people to only submit an application form and showreels by the 28th February 2018 deadline (unlike previous years, an animatic or treatment is not required at this stage).
-The teams with the strongest set of skills and showreels will then be shortlisted and 8 final teams chosen to take part in the competition.
-On the 5th March, each team will be given a charity brief selected for them by the BFX team.
-They will then have until 31st May 2018 to create storyboards, animatics and character designs for the charity.
-The charity will review the treatment and provide further feedback before the residential competition starts on July 9th 2018.
+We ask teams of 5 people to submit an application form and showreels.
+The teams with the strongest set of skills and showreels are then shortlisted and 8 final teams chosen to take part in the competition.
+Each team is given a charity brief selected for them by the BFX team.
+They will then have approx. 2 months to create storyboards, animatics and character designs for the charity.
+The charity review the treatment and provide further feedback before the residential competition starts in July.

-As a team of five people, you will be tasked with creating a stunning 2D or 3D visual effects or animation sequence for 4 charities that is based on one of 8 supplied screenplays.
-The 7-week residential competition is based in Bournemouth over the summer from 9th July to 24th August 2018 (all accommodation is free and the team members are given a stipend to help with their cost of living expenses).
-In 2015 and 2016, teams were mentored and judged by experts from Framestore, Double Negative, The Mill, MPC, Animal Logic, PsyOp, Realise Studios, Hibbert Ralph Animation, ILM London, ToonBoom, Chaos Group, Outpost VFX, Glassworks and Blue Zoo.
+Each team is tasked with creating a stunning 2D or 3D visual effects or animation sequence for 4 charities that is based on one of 8 supplied screenplays.
+The 7-week residential competition is based in Bournemouth over the summer from July to August (all accommodation is free and the team members are given a stipend to help with their cost of living expenses).
+Throughout the residential, teams are mentored by talented professionals from the industry.
+The competition culminates with an award ceremony at the BFX Festival in October.

 Kentish Town City Farm is a community charity that helps people in the city connect with animals, the outdoors, nature and the environment.
 We provide an extensive educational programme to schools; therapeutic riding to people with special needs; work experience opportunities for young people and farm related activities for local children and families.